-In October of 1997, the University of East-West Medicine (UEWM) was founded in Sunnyvale, California.
+In October of 1997, the University of East-West Medicine (UEWM) was founded in Sunnyvale, California

-In 1999 the California Bureau licensed the University of East-West Medicine for Private and Postsecondary and Vocational Education (BPPVE) to offer a Master of Science in Traditional Chinese Medicine.
+In 1999 the California Bureau licensed the University of East-West Medicine for Private and Postsecondary and Vocational Education (BPPVE) to offer a Master of Acupuncture with a Chinese Herbal Medicine Specialization.
 This was the first TCM program approved in Silicon Valley.

-In 2000, the California Acupuncture Board approved the University's Master of Science in Traditional Chinese Medicine (MSTCM).
-Students who complete the MSTCM program at the University of East-West Medicine are eligible to take the California Licensing Exam.
+In 2000, the California Acupuncture Board approved the University's Master of Acupuncture with a Chinese Herbal Medicine Specialization (MAcCHM).
+Students who complete the MAcCHM program at the University of East-West Medicine are eligible to take the California Licensing Exam.